 Manage your time well.

 While none of my children will spend eight hours a day on school, there will be days when I might.
-From planning to teaching to running the carpool and then grading papers, I will be a busy beaver.
+From planning to teaching to running the carpool and then grading assignments, I will be a busy beaver.
 So, I have to manage my time well.

-Believe me when I say I’m enjoying summer break immensely.
-Yes, the school year is busy, but if I budget my time well and not allow time wasters to suck my energy and attention, I know that I can do the things that I need to do in a day.
+Now that everyone is reading independently, it is getting much easier.
+The school year is busy, but if I budget my time well and not allow time wasters to suck my energy and attention, I know that I can do the things that I need to do in a day.

 In her book, Organized Simplicity, Tsh Oxenreider, addresses time wasters.
 She suggests making three lists: the want to’s, the need to’s, and the what you really do’s.
 If there is something that is on list #3 that is not on the first two lists, then this is a potential time waster.